AcevedoR/utils/devops/release-o-matic/README.md

 pip install git+http://github.com/bufordtaylor/python-texttable
 ``

-One Intractiv python script is required at : ../list-projects-to-release/list-projects-to-release-script.py
+One python script is required at : ../list-projects-to-release/list-projects-to-release-script.py

 If not located there then use -s "path/file.py" option